urvi-maheshwari/urvi-maheshwari.github.io/_pages/about.md

 </style>
 I'm a Ph.D. candidate in Experimental Psychology at the University of California, San Diego.
 I work with [Dr. David Barner](https://psychology.ucsd.edu/people/profiles/dbarner.html) at the [Language and Development Lab](https://ladlab.ucsd.edu/).

 Before this, I was at the University of Western Ontario, where I completed a B.A.
-(Hons). in Psychology and History, along with the Scholar's Electives Program.
+(Hons.) in Psychology and History, along with the Scholar's Electives Program.

 ## My Research